-- 1. Administrative role - 2.
-Operational role - 3.
-Strategic role - 1.
-Administrative role: It includes: - Policy Maker: Hr manager helps management in the formation of policies governing talent acquisition and retention, wage and salary administration, welfare activities etc. - Administrative Expert: Here the role of HR manager is heavily oriented to processing and record keeping. - Advisor: Personnel management is not a line responsibility but a staff function.
-Staff function advices, suggests, counsel and help the line managers in discharging their responsibility. - Housekeeper: It includes recruiting, pre-employment testing, refrence checking, employee surveys, wage and salary administration etc. - Counselor: The personnel manager discusses various problems of the employees relating to work, career, their supervisors, colleagues, health, family, financial, social etc and advises them on minimizing and overcoming problems, if any. - Welfare Officer: As a welfare officer he provides and maintains canteens, hospitals, crèches, clubs, libraries etc. - Legal Consultant: Personnel manager plays a role of grievance handling, settling of disputes, handling disciplinary cases, doing collective bargaining etc. - 2.
-Operational roles: - Recruiter - Trainer, developer, motivator - 45, Anurag Nagar, Behind Press Complex, Indore (M.P.)
-Ph.: 4262100, www.rccmindore.com
+- Housekeeper: It includes recruiting, pre-employment testing, refrence checking, employee surveys, wage and salary administration etc. - Counselor: The personnel manager discusses various problems of the employees relating to work, career, their supervisors, colleagues, health, family, financial, social etc and advises them on minimizing and overcoming problems, if any. - Welfare Officer: As a welfare officer he provides and maintains canteens, hospitals, crèches, clubs, libraries etc. - Legal Consultant: Personnel manager plays a role of grievance handling, settling of disputes, handling disciplinary cases, doing collective bargaining etc.

+2. Operational roles:

+- Recruiter

+- Trainer, developer, motivator

+- Coordinator

+- Mediator/Linking pin

-- Coordinator/Linking pin - Mediator - 3.
-Strategic Roles: The strategic role of HR management focuses attention on how to enable ordinary employees to turn out extra ordinary performance, taking care of their ever changing expectations. - Change Agent: HR's role as a change agent is to replace resistance with resolve, planning with results and fear of change with excitement about its possibilities. - Hr helps an organization identify the key success factors for change and assess organization's strength and weaknesses. - Strategic Partner: Hr role is to deliver strategic services cost effectively by building a competent, consumer oriented workforce.
+- 3. Strategic Roles: The strategic role of HR management focuses attention on how to enable ordinary employees to turn out extra ordinary performance, taking care of their ever changing expectations.

+- Change Agent: HR's role as a change agent is to replace resistance with resolve, planning with results and fear of change with excitement about its possibilities.
+Hr helps an organization identify the key success factors for change and assess organization's strength and weaknesses.

+- Strategic Partner: Hr role is to deliver strategic services cost effectively by building a competent, consumer oriented workforce.
 It must assume important roles in strategy formulation as well as strategy implementation.